Jaffreh/Jaffreh/README.md

 ### Hello, World! 👋

 Thank you for visiting my GitHub!
-My name is Jeffery.
+My name is Jeffery. <br>
 ![name-jeff](assets/name-jeff.GIF)

 Software Engineer by day and hobbyist programmer by night, I focus on building projects that I find interesting or expand